 Using scenarios in compliance training is a great way for learners to act out the decisions they may need to make when faced with a real-world compliance issue.
 You can present options to decide on and provide a safe environment to practice and see the consequence of their action.
-This is great for high-risk compliance issues and really helps to embed the knowledge as you are showing them why a certain decision is the wrong decision.
+This is great for high-risk compliance issues and helps to embed the knowledge as you are showing them why a certain decision is the wrong one.

 Other features that make the lesson great for scenario-based training include immediate feedback on each decision you make, the chance to take a practice attempt, collecting points as you progress and a visual progress indicator.
 To add some competitive edge to your exercise, try adding the “Activity results” block to show your learners the Top 3 scores and who achieved them.

-There are many tools available for encouraging communication and collaboration between learners within a Moodle or Totara Learn course.
+There are many tools available for encouraging communication and collaboration between learners within a Moodle or Totara course.
 It could be easy to overlook these for a compliance-focused topic but sharing thoughts and experiences can be valuable in compliance training and improve the learning outcomes.

-Get your learners collaborating and creating their own content by adding entries to a course Glossary, where they can also rate and comment on other entries.
+Get your learners collaborating and creating their own content by adding entries to a course glossary, where they can also rate and comment on other entries.
 They could be building a collaborative list of compliance FAQs or situations they have experienced and how they worked through them.
 This glossary then naturally doubles up as fantastic ongoing resource for your learners to call to in the time of need.

-Assessing learners’ knowledge on a subject by multiple choice questions in a quiz is a common method of assessment.
+Assessing learner knowledge on a subject by multiple choice questions in a quiz is a common method of assessment.
 As we all know, this type of assessment is prone to guessing as there is always a reasonably high chance of guessing it correctly.
-An alternative to this in Moodle and Totara Learn is to add an extra level of questioning to assess the learner’s confidence in the answer they give.
+To truly assess your learners’ understanding, use a variety of evaluation methods and questions types to reduce the ‘lucky guess’ effect.

 The points for each question range from +3 to -6, so there’s a lot to consider for a quick guess.
 Correct answers with a low certainty don’t achieve the fullest marks possible (1 out of 3), whilst incorrect answers with a high certainty attract a penalty of -6.
 With a leader-board displaying the results, you may think twice about what you know and don’t know!